QwenLM/Qwen/README.md

 ## Performance

-In general, Qwen-7B outperforms the baseline models of a similar model size, and even outperform larger models of around 13B parameters, on a series of benchmark datasets, e.g., MMLU, C-Eval, GSM8K, HumanEval, and WMT22, etc., which evaluate the models' capabilities on natural language understanding, mathematic problem solving, coding, etc. See the results below.
+In general, Qwen-7B outperforms the baseline models of a similar model size, and even outperforms larger models of around 13B parameters, on a series of benchmark datasets, e.g., MMLU, C-Eval, GSM8K, HumanEval, and WMT22, etc., which evaluate the models' capabilities on natural language understanding, mathematic problem solving, coding, etc. See the results below.

 | Model             | MMLU           |         C-Eval |          GSM8K |      HumanEval |  WMT22 (en-zh) |
 | :---------------- | -------------: | -------------: | -------------: | -------------: | -------------: |